elo33011/netascode_campus_design/design.md

 - Device baseline configuration -> Render from platform data model, Network source of truth, platform specific Jinj2 template, deploy using Ansible
 - Design specific configuration -> Render from physical topology data model, logical data model, deploy using Ansible
 - Access Switch endpoint facing interface configuration -> Render from the end-point service data model, deploy using Ansible
+- The deployment from the initial stage for SoT to end state of config deployed can be managed as workflow using workflow engine to join tie the task together.
+There will be 2 workflows: one for the build and another for the endpoint services provisioning/deprovisioning.

 <div style="display: flex; gap: 20px;">
   <div style="flex: 1;">